 And the mentioned properties interaction of Bollinger bands determines unique models as the price bars pass through certain boundaries while developing their movement.
 Japanese candles work especially well with Bollinger Bands.
-So, for example, “doji“, colliding with narrowing bands, give an effective signal for a short-term price turn.
+So, for example, “Doji”, colliding with narrowing bands, gives an effective signal for a short-term price turn.

 Bollinger bands (BB) react to the price movement with their peaks and troughs.
-These undulating movements predict how far the tendency can spread, before the distribution forces return it to the central axis.
-A complex set of interactions develops between the price/band direction and the price/band narrowing.
-Huge experience is required in order to identify the final impact of these bands on the price.
+These undulating movements predict how far the tendency can spread before the distribution forces return it to the central axis.
+A complex set of interactions develops between the price/band director and the price/band narrowing.
+A huge experience is required to identify the final impact of these bands on the price.

 By the way, if you decided to use BB in your forex trading, such an oscillator as CCI can be safely removed from the chart.
 It is based on the same principles as the ranges and measures deviations from MA.
 Ranges are better since they leave you visually closer to prices.